 • k=1k=1, so the midline is y=1y=1.

-For a quick sketch, use the five standard sine inputs from one cycle and transform them.
+For a quick sketch, transform the five standard sine inputs from one cycle.
 The key points become

 (π3,1),(5π6,1),(4π3,1),(11π6,3),(7π3,1)\left(\frac{\pi}{3},1\right), \left(\frac{5\pi}{6},-1\right), \left(\frac{4\pi}{3},1\right), \left(\frac{11\pi}{6},3\right), \left(\frac{7\pi}{3},1\right)